Trans activist killed in Toronto, two years after speaking out against anti-trans violence - KTVZ

 Trans activist killed in Toronto, two years after speaking out against anti-trans violence

-A Canadian transgender rights activist was killed on Sunday in Toronto, according to a police statement issued earlier this week.
+A Canadian transgender rights activist has been killed in Toronto, according to police officials.

-After officers received a call Sunday afternoon reporting an assault, they discovered Julie Berman, 51, with injuries to her head.
-She was transported to a hospital where she was pronounced dead, according to the release.
+Lead investigator Detective Robert Choe said after officers received a 911 call Sunday afternoon reporting an assault, they discovered Julie Berman, 51, suffering from “significant” injuries to her face and head.
+She was transported to a hospital where she was pronounced dead.

 Colin Harnack, 29, of Toronto, was arrested at the crime scene and charged with second-degree murder, Officer David Hopkinson, a Toronto police spokesman, told CNN.